Pioneering innovation and preparing the next generation of teachers and leaders

 Our mission is to help schools grow their own highly effective teachers and leaders, pursuing equity in underserved urban and rural communities.
 We also seek to advance the efficacy and adoption in higher education of inquiry-based instructional methods and job-embedded degree pathways.

 We seek to bring about a more equitable reality where each student has the support of highly effective and dedicated teachers, and where each teacher has the support of highly effective and dedicated school leaders, and where everyone has access to deeper learning and meaningful opportunities in their chosen local community.

 Degree & Certificate Programs

 School & District

 Reach began in 2006 with a simple but profound charge: reinvent teacher education.
-Within a year the Bay Area School of Enterprise (BASE) affiliated with Reach to lauch its first teacher credential programs with 25 candidates.
+Within a year the Bay Area School of Enterprise (BASE) affiliated with Reach to launch its first teacher credential programs with 25 candidates.
 As a next step, BASE/Reach launched in 2009 its Instructional Leadership Academy for experienced teachers wishing to move into school administration.
 In 2011, Reach deepened its academic offerings with master’s degrees in teaching and leadership.
 In 2020, Reach incubated Oxford Teachers Academy, an innovative job-embedded bachelor’s degree program for full-time school staff and paraprofessionals seeking to become teachers.
 Reach in 2021 officially became Reach University, offering undergraduate, post-baccalaureate, and graduate degree programs for educators and leaders seeking a more equitable world.

 Great teaching is the central obsession of every great school and university, and it’s the key to shifting student trajectories.